emmadhumitha210103-art/Skill-assessment-1/README.md

-# Skill-assessment-1
+Skill assessment-1

-Question
+Question :

 Write an assembly language program in 8086 to exchange the contents of two memory blocks of equal length.

-Aim
+Aim :

 To write an 8086 assembly language program to exchange the contents of two memory blocks of equal length.

-Algorithm
+Algorithm :

 - Start the program.
 - Initialize the Data Segment.
 - Store the starting addresses of both memory blocks in two registers (e.g., SI and DI).